MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/create-swap-file-linux-vm.md

     mounts:
     - ["ephemeral0", "/azure/resource", "auto", "defaults,nofail", "0", "0"]
     ```
-2. Proceed with the same steps to create the script, but you should notice the different path, instead of /mnt, we are using as an example `/azure/resource` as well as the df calculation for 30% of available space is looking for the same:
+2. Proceed with the same steps to create the script, but you should notice the different path, instead of /mnt, we're using as an example `/azure/resource` and the df calculation for 30% of available space is looking for the same:

     ```bash
     #!/bin/sh